 Click on a cell in the first row you’d like to indent, and then click the Indent button on the toolbar.
 The row above it will become the parent row.

 Indents are displayed only in a sheet's Primary Column; however, the relationship is applied to the entire row.
-(More information on the Primary Column can be found here.)
+(To learn more about the Primary Column, see Primary column overview.

 To remove the parent-child relationship, click on a cell in the child row and then click the Outdent button on the toolbar.

 Tip: You can also use the keyboard shortcut Ctrl + [ or Command + [ on a Mac.

 Expand or collapse indented rows

 When you expand or collapse rows and then save the sheet, this changes the sheet structure for all collaborators shared to it.
 That is, everyone who uses the sheet will see the same rows collapsed and expanded that you do.

 To show or hide the indented items beneath a parent row, click expand/collapse / in the parent row’s Primary Column.